SCSRU/Modules/README.md

 - This is done locally such through commands like 'bookdown::serve_book()'.
 - If a package was not included in renv, you will get an error that gives the file and location then states "Error in library(\<package\>) : there is no package called '\<package\>' "
 4. Push changes.
 - Github actions will check if there are any issues.
 You can look at the changes directly on that tab, or create a PR to merge branch with dev.
+  - A PR will use the terms "All checks have passed", "All checks failed", or "Some checks haven't completed yet" depending on the scenario.
-In both cases, no errors will result in a green checkmark and a failure in a red x.
+In both actions and the PR, no errors will result in a green checkmark and a failure in a red x.
   - If the error is a missing package (i.e. not in renv) you will get an error in 'Build site' step saying "Error in library(\<package\>) : there is no package called '\<package\>' ".
   - Another possible error in the 'Run r-lib/actions/setup-renv@v2' step.
 It says "Error: failed to retrieve package '\<package\>@\<version\>' ".
 This generally means the server cannot locate the package.
 Downgrading the package version is often the simpliest solution.
 - Merge with dev once the issues are clean.
 Note this will not change the published book.